HarudogMyLand/HarudogMyLand.github.io/_pages/about.md

 # 关于我 About Me

-春犬君（Harudog）
+春犬（Harudog）

 - True Name：**Classified**
 - Nickname：**春犬君**
 - Birthday：Sep 1th
 - Affection:heart:: RPG games, reading and writing markdown pages, issue comment.
-- Hatred:imp:: Online Politics, Cyberbullying, Horror things.
+- Hatred:imp:: Cyberbullying, Bias and Hate

 Hi, I am Harudog.
 Currently a student in Beijing, China.
 I am a random person and ... nice to see you here!
 And I want to share my online resources with you!
 Here are some of them: